 During 2018, the ITSM best-practice market announced the enhancement of various ITSM approaches to include the agility and speed of DevOps to better support organizations in the digital-transformation age.
 VeriSM and a more-agile ITIL 4 are good examples.

 So, ITSM best practice is changing, as will the organizations that have adopted it.
-How has your organization already changed?
+How has your organization already changed in terms of DevOps and ITIL?
 And how does it plan to change?
 Please let me know in the comments.